Derek Quigley: Cabinet Minister

 Quigley nevertheless continued his attacks.
 In June the following year, he made a public denunciation of the government's policies, saying that the state should have a passive role in the economy while giving a speech to the Young Nationals in which he raised doubts about the government's Think Big growth strategy, which aimed to overcome crippling foreign exchange losses by using cheap power in the manufacture of steel, aluminium and timber products to export.
 Subsequently, Muldoon told Quigley to attempt to prevent the editor of The Dominion from publishing the full transcript of the speech.
 Quigley declined, saying such an approach might be misinterpreted.
-Muldoon also told him that if he went through with his scheduled appearance on the Newsmakers current affairs program that it would require his subsequent resignation.
+Muldoon also told him that if he went through with his scheduled appearance on the Newsmakers current affairs programme that it would require his subsequent resignation.
 Yet again Quigley defied Muldoon and went on the show where he made no attempt at retracting his criticisms of government economic policy.
 Muldoon and his allies reacted furiously to this continued public criticism with Muldoon saying that Quigley had "offended, embarrassed and angered his parliamentary colleagues" and that his speech had gone beyond what was acceptable from a cabinet minister.
 Quigley was given the choice of either giving a public apology or resigning from Cabinet; he chose to resign.

 After quitting the cabinet Quigley said he was considering leaving from Parliament altogether.
 This would have forced a by-election which could bring down the Muldoon Government, which only had a one-seat working majority.
 Ultimately he did not resign his seat, to the relief of the National Party who were nervous at the prospect of defending it at a by-election.